 Step Two - Steeping the Fruit

 Once you have your fruit prepared and loaded into a bowl you then add 1/2 pound of sugar per pound of of fresh fruit to the top of the mixture.
-You then pour four cups of fresh orange juice over the top.
+Pour four cups of fresh orange juice over the top.
 You then let it sit uncovered for 24 hours giving it a turn or two to mix the ingredients along the way.

 Step Three - Concentrating the Syrup